 He had orange hair, big and bushy.

 And an orange beard.
 That was big and bushy too, like an orange afro on his chin.
 He wore checkered shirts and wire-rimmed glasses and had a potbelly.
-And his eyes were always crinkled in a smile.
+And his bright blue eyes were always crinkled in a smile.

 Like an orange-haired Santa Claus.

 His name was Mr. Erickson, and he was my eighth grade geography teacher.
-He also taught English and probably some other things as well...you see, this was the American school in Taiz, Yemen and there weren’t that many teachers to go around.
+He also taught English and probably some other things as well...You see, this was the American school in Taiz, Yemen and there weren’t that many teachers to go around.

 If you were a twelve-year-old Muslim kid who’d never met an American, let alone been to America (or anywhere close for that matter), Mr. Erickson was quite possibly the most perfect first-ever-American you could be introduced to.